webr3/hyperdata/README.md

   "title": "Introduction to Hyperdata",
 }
 ```
-Again, the expectation is that when you dereference the implicitly derived document IRI of `https://example.com/hyperdata-introduction`, a successful response will include the above example hyperdata object.
+Again, the expectation is that when you dereference the implicitly derived document `base-IRI` of `https://example.com/hyperdata-introduction`, a successful response will include the above example hyperdata object.
 This example introduces all three JSON property extensions defined by hyperdata: `@namespace`, `@class`, `@id`, and the short form name-fragment style.

 ## Basic Concepts